Tremors 5: Bloodlines: Production

-Development

-Following the completion of Tremors 4: The Legend Begins, series creators S.S.
-Wilson and Brent Maddock had finished a script for a proposed fifth installment that would take place in Australia, titled Gummer Down Under.
+Following the completion of Tremors 4: The Legend Begins, series creators S. S. Wilson and Brent Maddock had finished a script for a proposed fifth installment that would take place in Australia, titled Gummer Down Under.
 In 2009, despite interest in a fifth film, development had stalled out.
 In July 2014, development resumed with Don Michael Paul taking reigns as director.
 Series veteran Michael Gross had signed on to return as Burt Gummer by the end of the month, with production slating to begin in September in South Africa.
 Wilson, Maddock, Nancy Roberts, and Ron Underwood of Stampede Entertainment were offered executive producer credits, but were given no creative control or involvement with the film, leading to all four turning the offer down.
 Ogden Gavanski was set to produce while John Whelpley, screenwriter of Tremors 3: Back to Perfection wrote the script, using Wilson and Maddock's initial draft as a basis.
 In October, Jamie Kennedy was cast the film's co-lead, alongside Gross.

-Filming

 Production began on September 22, 2014 in South Africa.

 An inspection of the cave used in the film by a team from the University of the Witwatersrand found hominid fossils.
 The first fossil found was in a rock on the cave floor below some graffiti left by the film crew.